The machine works by digitally producing a stencil (made from

 The machine prints in spot colour, which makes colour matching difficult (if you’re doing a project where you need to match colours precisely, it is best to start with the Riso colours and build around that).

-Set up your file, as a pdf (no compression) at a minimum of 300dpi.
+Save up your work as PDFs (no compression) at a minimum of

 The machine prints well on a variety of uncoated stocks.
-It’s best to keep weights under 400gsm, and above 60gsm (like newsprint).
-There are some settings that you can fiddle with regarding paper thickness if you’re willing to experiment.
+It’s best to keep weights under 300gsm, and above 60gsm (like newsprint).

-Line art images (1-bit tifs) should be scanned at a minimum 600dpi (1200dpi preferred) and at the actual size to be printed.
+Line art images should be scanned at a minimum 600dpi (1200dpi preferred) and at the actual size to be printed.

 Registration & Trapping